 Proposed District Plan

-Public notification will be followed by a formal consultation period where you will able to make written submissions, have your views heard at a hearing and appeal any decisions to the Environment Court.
+Public notification of the Proposed Plan is followed by a formal consultation period where you will can make submissions, have your views heard at a hearing and appeal any decisions to the Environment Court.
+Click here find out more about this process.

 Background to the District Plan Review: